h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Structure and organize my work
 * Carry out work as agreed

+* Managing the wp 1st year project course involving 45 projects, 4+1 teachers doing tutoring and final evaluation using structured grading criteria with 6 evaluation points.
+With a budget of 50h.
+Student evaluation of the course was (Mycket bra: 36%, Ganska bra: 64%)

+* Contributing with course materials for engineering student project courses, and being active in the course slack channel to answer questions etc.

 ### 1.2 My ability to cooperate and contribute towards a good working environment is very good
 Motivate your assessment with examples, using the following criteria:
 * Contribute towards an open, permissive working climate
 * Treat colleagues and students with respect
 * Share knowledge and experiences with colleagues
 * Build and maintain relationships and networks, both within and beyond the department or equivalent

+* Joint course development effort for OOP course, hoping to extend this colaboration into the OOA/D course.

 ### 1.3 My ability to contribute towards operational development is excellent
 Motivate your assessment with examples, using the following criteria: